19 Best Colorants For Epoxy Resin

 13. Black Resin Dye

-black dye for resin
+black resin dye

 It allows artists and crafters to create various projects, from sleek and contemporary designs to intricate and moody creations.